 Conclusion

-You definitely need an FTP server to upload your files to your server, and ProFTPD is a great option due to all its configuration options.
+We definitely need an FTP server to be able to upload our files to the server, and ProFTPD is a great option due to everything it offers in terms of configuration.

 If there is any problem you can add a comment bellow or contact me in the website's contact form